RamSailopal/YottaDBcmd/README.md

  **Pre-requisites**

- Pycrypto required that the python3-devel package is installed and so install this before running any pip install pycrypto
+ Pycrypto requires that the **python3-devel** package is installed and so install this before running pip install pycrypto